Wherein Rose plays for coin and Bosra has an annoying encounter with her past.

 "Besides, I have a use for you.
 You pay me back, I lose you."

 "I need a pretty face to do the talking.
 I'm good with monsters, not with people," shrugged Bosra.
-It was almost like the heaving of oxen shoulders as they're trying to get the plow into motion, Rose pondered.
+It was almost like the heaving of oxen shoulders as they tried to get the plough into motion, Rose pondered.

-"Uhm...
+"Um...
 I can help you get set up, I think."
-She'd figured she would need a job to help cover costs anyway.
-Or at least to not scrape by on hollow copper.
+She figured she would need a job to help cover costs anyway, or at least to not scrape by on hollow copper.

 "That's settled then."
 Bosra picked up the soft soap from the bowl and started rubbing it into her braids without undoing them.

-On their way from the baths to the bedroom, Bosra dressed in loose fitting pants and an undertunic that was almost sheer, when a wiry looking fellow halted them.
+On their way from the baths to the bedroom, Bosra dressed in loose-fitting pants and an undertunic that was almost sheer, a wiry looking fellow halted them.
 Rose had noticed the gold marking on one of Bosra’s shoulders as they were drying off, but hadn’t known what to make of it.
 Obviously, this dude did.

-“You have the King’s Favour?” he asked, gaze going from Bosra’s shoulder to her face.
+"You have the King’s Favour?" he asked, his gaze going from Bosra’s shoulder to her face.

 "Nah.
 Just did him a good turn."
 She moved to continue on her way.